ImagoXV/NanoASV/README.md

 ## Alignment
-bwa-mem2 will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 6 ) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
+bwa-mem2 will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 1 ) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
 Those files can be found in Resumlts directory.

 ## Unknown sequences clustering
-Non matching sequences fastq are extracted then clustered with vsearch -id 0.7.
+Non matching sequences fastq are extracted then clustered with vsearch (default --id 0.7).
+Clusters with abundance under 5 are discarded to avoid useless heavy computing.
 Outputs into Results/Unknown_clusters

 ## Phylogenetic tree generation